;

 If you notice any of these symptoms, don't wait to see your dentist.
 The sooner you get treatment, the better the chances of saving your tooth and preventing further damage.

-The potential complication if the crack is left untreated:
+The potential complication if a cracked tooth is left untreated:

-• Tooth infection: If the pulp becomes infected, you may experience severe pain, swelling, and sensitivity.
-The infection can also spread to the bone and surrounding tissues, causing an abscess (a pus-filled pocket).
+• Tooth infection: If the pulp (tooth nerves) becomes infected, you may experience severe throbbing pain, swelling, and sensitivity.
+The infection can spread to the bone and gum tissue, causing an abscess (a pus-filled pocket).

 How to prevent a crowned tooth from cracking or breaking off?